AryKay/NeverLate/README.md

 - reminds you the way you set it up

 # Things done
-* Basic initialization of the google calendar and reittiopas APIs and their interaction.
+* Basic initialization of the google calendar and reittiopas APIs and their interaction (plus optional Google Maps functionality as an alternative to reittiopas geocoding)
 * Commentary on how it can be further developed.
 * Concept description (in 'concept' directory)